oleksandravalko/jobs-cz-scraper/README.md

 ### Mechanism
 1. List of search URLs is being created based on provided input.
-   * If search parameters are not provided and there is no search url either, all job available opportunities will be scraped.
+   * If search parameters are not provided and there is no search url either, all available jobs will be scraped.
    * If user search links are present, search link with no parameters won't be added to the queue.
-User provided links are always included.
+User provided links are always enqueued.
    * If search parameters are provided, proceed to next step.
 2. The actor forms the search URL based on the filtering parameters provided as input.
     * If jobs are found, the actor calculates the total number of pages and enqueues links to them.